Boberle90l/Pulsar-engine-v1/README.md

 this projekt is the entry for the world of rocketscience and is the beginning of komplex development for the future

-funktion of the jam jet engine
+Funktion of the jam jet engine

 the jamjet engine ist a simple air breathing jet engine without moving parts the thrust is generated due to small explosions in the Combustionchamber